Brollof/AccDriver/README.md

-Sending accelerometer reading from STM32 to RaspberryPi using USART interface.
+Sending accelerometer readings from STM32 to RaspberryPi using USART interface.